dashpay/docs/introduction/features.rst

 miners are not obliged to include any transaction in the blocks they produce, once blocks are full, a voluntary transaction fee can be included as an incentive to the miner to process the transaction.
-Most wallets include a small fee by default, although many miners will process transactions even if no fee is included.
+Most wallets include a small fee by default, although some miners will process transactions even if no fee is included.

 The release of Dash 0.12.2.0 and activation of DIP0001 saw a